Executive Assistant, Chief Legal Officer

 The duties of this position include:

-- such other duties as the manager, trust regulation may require.
+- such other duties as the Manager may require.

 For more information, contact Human Resources.